joostkremers/parsebib/README.md

 These functions do what their names suggest: read one single item of the type specified.
 Each takes the `pos` argument just mentioned.
 In addition, `parsebib-read-string` and `parsebib-read-entry` take an extra argument, a hash table of `@string` definitions.
 When provided, abbreviations in the `@string` definitions or in field values are expanded.
 Note that `parsebib-read-entry` takes the entry type (as returned by `parsebib-find-next-entry`) as argument.

 `parsebib-read-entry` also takes an optional argument `keep-fields`.
 This is a list of names of the fields that should be included in the entries returned.
-Fields not in this list are ignored.
+Fields not in this list are ignored (except for `=type=` and `=key=`, which are always included).
 Note that the field names should be strings; comparison is case-insensitive.

 The reading functions return the contents of the item they read: `parsebib-read-preamble` and `parsebib-read-comment` return the text as a string. `parsebib-read-string` returns a cons cell of the form `(<abbrev> . <string>)`, and `parsebib-read-entry` returns the entry as an alist of `(<field> . <value>)` pairs.
 One of these pairs contains the entry type `=type=`, and one contains the entry key.
 These have the keys `"=key="` and `"=type="`, respectively.